-Corrected and Uncorrected Misstatements.
+Corrected and Uncorrected Misstatements

 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole, and we do not disagree.
+Management has corrected all such misstatements.
+In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to each opinion unit's financial statements taken as a whole.

-Our Working Relationship with Management
+Disagreements with Management